-- 2. Letters of Permission are not granted in a student's final term - 3. the course to be taken may not be a duplication of material already covered - 4. equivalent courses offered at St. Mary's University may not be considered for a Letter of Permission - 5. credit will be granted for a course successfully completed with an equivalent grade of C- or above as indicated on the transcript - 6. transfer credit has no numeric value and will not be included in grade point average calculations - 7. students are expected to complete the approved course during the term specified in the letter.
-Any extensions and/ or changes to a Letter of Permission will require permission from the Registrar - 8. courses being taken at another post-secondary institution will be included in the maximum allowable credits (15 in Fall, Winter and Spring/Summer terms at St. Mary's University) - 9. the number of courses that may be completed elsewhere is limited by the number of transfer credits permitted toward a current program
+- credit will be granted for a course successfully completed with an equivalent grade of C- or above as indicated on the transcript - 6. transfer credit has no numeric value and will not be included in grade point average calculations - 7. students are expected to complete the approved course during the term specified in the letter.
+Any extensions and/or changes to a Letter of Permission will require permission from the Registrar - 8. courses being taken at another post-secondary institution will be included in the maximum allowable credits (15 in Fall, Winter and Spring/Summer terms at St. Mary's University) - the number of courses that may be completed elsewhere is limited by the number of transfer credits permitted toward a current program